Which Visa Lets You Work Freely in Korea? F-4, F-5, and F-6 Explained

 The restriction that bites at the worst moment

-This is the primary enforcement mechanism.
-Treat the Non-Employment Pledge as a document with real consequences, not a procedural formality.
+Treat the restriction as a rule with real consequences, not a procedural formality.

 Self-employment and business registration